HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 ## September 9, 2015

 Currently working on ways of progressing through the strategic planning toward selection of an impactful, realistically scoped project.
-The discussion centered around consulting a client user group representing experts and users of the budget domain space.
+The discussion centered around consulting a client user team representing experts and users of the budget domain space.
 Equally important, we discussed ways of progressing that would build consensus and teamwork within the Budget Project Team.

 The four dimensions of the strategy space identified are: